oboroc/abovertc/README.md

 Assembled binary matches the original driver exactly.
 I'll massage disassembled code a bit more to make it more readable.
 After that I plan to write getclock/setclock DOS programs.

+## Note on licensing

+clock.sys driver and clock.asm disassembly are copyright (c) 1985 Intel Corporation.

+The rest of the code is my and is GPLv3.